When changing the amount of RAM on your MarkLogic Server host, there are additional considerations such as cache

 - For E/D-nodes: this can be distributed as 1/8 of main memory dedicated to your list cache, 1/16 to your compressed tree cache, and 1/8 to your expanded tree cache.

 - For E-nodes: Can be configured with a larger Expanded Tree Cache; the List Cache and the Compressed Tree Cache can be set to 128MB each.

 - For D-nodes: Can be configured with a larger List Cache and Compressed Tree Cache; the Expanded Tree Cache can be set to 128MB.

 - Linux Huge Pages should be set to 3/8 the size of your physical memory.

-- Swap space should be twice the size of physical memory minus the size of your Huge Page (because Linux Huge Pages are not swapped), or 32GB, whichever is lower.
+- Swap space should be the same size of physical memory minus the size of your Huge Page (because Linux Huge Pages are not swapped), or 32GB, whichever is lower.

-For Example: If you have 96GB RAM; Huge Pages should be set to 36Gb, and swap space at 120GB.
+For Example: If you have 96GB RAM; Huge Pages should be set to 36Gb, and swap space at 60GB.